KayFrimp/alx-higher_level_programming/0x03-python-data_structures/README.md

 0. 0-print_list_integer.py - Function prints all integers of a list.

 1. 1-element_at.py - Function retrieves an element from a list like in C.

+2. 2-replace_in_list.py = Function replaces an element of a list at a specified index.